mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## E.164 format

-The Nexmo APIs expect numbers to be in [E.164 format](https://en.wikipedia.org/wiki/E.164), ensuring that the dialling code `+` is omitted.
+The Vonage APIs expect numbers to be in [E.164 format](https://en.wikipedia.org/wiki/E.164), ensuring that the dialling code `+` is omitted.

 Numbers must therefore: